feline infectious peritonitis

 Feline infectious peritonitis develops in cats from a mutated coronavirus.
 Many cats (upwards of 40% of the cat population) have been infected with feline coronavirus.
 Usually, it causes mild gastrointestinal disease (if any clinical signs) and the cat recovers uneventfully.

-However, in cats that have a genetic predisposition, have a high level of stress, live in overcrowded or multi-cat households, or are immunocompromised (such as those infected with FIV or FeLV, Feline Leukemia Virus), this virus can mutate into an incredibly virulent form resulting in the disease we call FIP.
-There is no single factor that guarantees a cat will develop FIP, and cats with any combination of the above mentioned characteristics may never develop FIP.
+In cats that have a genetic predisposition, have a high level of stress, live in overcrowded or multi-cat households, or are immunocompromised (such as those infected with FIV or FeLV, Feline Leukemia Virus), this virus can mutate into an incredibly virulent form resulting in the disease we call FIP.
+There is no single factor that guarantees a cat will develop FIP, and cats with any combination of the above-mentioned characteristics may never develop FIP.
 As you can see, the picture is as clear as mud.

 Feline infectious peritonitis is a disease that we generally see in young purebred cats (less than 3 years of age) that live in multiple cat households (such as catteries, where large numbers of cats are housed).
 It is a progressive, fatal disease that cannot be treated or cured.
 We can symptomatically treat it for a period of time to improve a cat’s quality of life, but the disease will inevitably take the cats life.
 There is a vaccine for FIP, but its effectiveness and use is controversial within the veterinary community (if you have further questions about the vaccine, please contact your veterinarian).